shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c1_supervised_machine_learning_regression_and_classification/w2_regression_with_multiple_input_variables/03_gradient_descent_in_practice/readme.md

   ![alt text](resources/notes/08.png)

-- Two methods to ensure gradient descent is working correctly:
+- Two methods to declare convergence in gradient descent:

   - [1] **Create a learning curve graph**.
 If gradient descent is functioning properly, the cost J should decrease with each iteration.
 If J increases, &alpha; may be **too large** or there might be a **bug** in the code.